Lightweight and Resilient Signatures for Cloud-Assisted Embedded IoT Systems: Introduction

-$\bullet$~{\em Resiliency at the Cloud-Assistance Services}: Many lightweight signatures leverage cloud-assistance to attain efficiency and/or advanced security \cite{Yavuz:CNS:2019, Yavuz:HASES:ICC2023, behnia2021towards, Yavuz:Patent:Hardware:2023, liu2022lightweight, wang2023secure}.
+$\bullet$~{\em Resiliency at the Cloud-Assistance Services}: Many lightweight signatures leverage cloud-assistance to attain efficiency and/or advanced security \cite{Yavuz:CNS:2019, Yavuz:HASES:ICC2023, ANT:ACSAC:2021, Yavuz:Patent:Hardware:2023, liu2022lightweight, wang2023secure}.
 However, the impacts of such cloud assistance must be assessed carefully. (i) The centralized security assistance is prone to a single point of failure, key escrow, and compromise problems.
 A distributed architecture can mitigate such risks provided that it does not impede the signer's efficiency. (ii) Decentralized signature assistance assumes semi-honest and collusion-risk-free parties, which may not hold in practice.
 Moreover, the lack of a cheating detection mechanism (e.g., a party injecting incorrect values) puts the trust at risk.
 Therefore, it is necessary to provide resiliency not only at the IoT but also at the cloud-assistance side to ensure a higher level of trust and security.

-There is a significant gap in the state-of-the-art to achieve all these properties simultaneously.
-Below, we discuss the most relevant state-of-art digital signatures to our work and then outline the desirable properties of proposed schemes.
+There is a significant gap in the state-of-the-art to achieve above properties simultaneously. \mr{ It is extremely challenging to devise lightweight authentication primitive that achieves minimal computational overhead with a compact memory footprint.
+Prior works either incur ExpOps \cite{marin2016security} or offload large storage overhead on verifier, and therefore limiting their feasibility and practicality in actual constrained IoT deployments. } Below, we discuss most relevant state-of-art digital signatures to our work and outline the desirable properties of proposed schemes.